ghost-in-the-zsh/sudoku/README.md

 Solved in 0.0185 secs
 ```

-If we launch a visualized run with the `--visualize` option, then the board is presented to the user and begins solving on user command.
+If we launch a visualized run with the `--visualize` option, then the board is presented to the user and begins solving after user confirmation.
 As the run progresses, the board is re-drawn in its current state at the given step, including information about recursion depth and the number of attempts made so far.

 A snapshot of a visualized run for the `hard.txt` board is below: